Fire and rescue services

 Hotels may refuse couples who can't prove they're married.

-However, LGBTI activity isn't socially accepted.
-It's likely to attract the attention of Bahraini authorities under some broader morality and public order laws.
+Same-sex relationships between consenting adults aged over 21 years are not criminalised.
+However, LGBTQIA+ activity isn't socially accepted.
+It's likely to attract the attention of Bahraini authorities under broader morality and public order laws.

-Some LGBTI travellers have reported difficulties entering Bahrain on a passport bearing a name and photo that do not correspond to their gender identity.
+Some LGBTQIA+ travellers have reported difficulties entering Bahrain on a passport bearing a name and photo that do not correspond to their gender identity.
 For more information, please contact your nearest Bahraini Embassy or Consulate prior to your departure to Bahrain.

 More information: